Pankaj-s-dev/UART_Task/README.md

 # UART with Non-Volatile Memory Access

 This Program reads the incomming data from UART and save in Non-Volatile memory with following methods :
-1. FAT System
+1. FAT System : It can write the data in chunks which means we can append the data.
-2. NVS System
+2. NVS System : all the data has to be written at once we can not append the data in chunks

 To switch between `FAT System` and `NVS System` change the value of ``USE_NVS`` from the `main.cpp`.